 Once you have found the rock art, you may find that it is overgrown with vegetation or turf, so that it is difficult to see the carvings and the rock surface.
 In these cases, some cleaning of the rock is necessary so that you can then make a full and accurate record of the panel.
 We need to limit the impact on the rock surface, as all interaction affects the carvings.

-Please only clean the panel if you are part of a trained Community Team and plan to make a one-off detailed record.
-The rock art is fragile.
+Please keep any cleaning of the panel to an absolute minimum, such as removing debris with a soft brush.
+The rock art and rock surface are fragile.
 Repetitive cleaning will damage the rock surface and may speed up erosion of the prehistoric carvings.

-If you do need to clean the panel to record it for our rock art database, please make sure that you follow our guidance notes: Preparing the Panel for Recording.
+If you do need to clean the panel to record it please make sure that you follow our guidance notes: Preparing the Panel for Recording.
 These approaches have been developed with the approval of Historic Environment Scotland.
-If the panel is a Scheduled Monument or within a Scheduled Monument, such as a prehistoric burial, please contact us before you start.
+If the panel is a Scheduled Monument or within a Scheduled Monument, such as a prehistoric burial, please contact Historic Environment Scotland to enquire about Scheduled Monument consent.
+Any intrusive work on a Scheduled Monument is illegal.

 Creating a good record is vital to future understanding, awareness, and conservation.
 The methods we use have been developed and thoroughly tested over many years by specialists and community groups in England and Scotland.
 To find out more about previous community rock art recording projects, such as the Northumberland and Durham Rock Art Project, and Carved Stones Investigations: Rombalds Moor, visit the England’s Rock Art website.
 We use a combination of techniques to record the rock art and its contexts at different scales.
 These include: